-Data formatting is only available on dynamic text, meaning the part of a text placeholder has been marked as dynamic and a parameter has been selected.
+Note: Data formatting works only with dynamic text, i.e.the part of a text placeholder for which a parameter has been selected.

 Available Formatting Categories